CMBS ABS DCF Financial Model Template Excel

-A 20-Year 3-Statement Commercial Mortgage & Asset-Backed Securities (CMBS) Finance Model incorporates interconnected financial statements to evaluate the cash flows, profitability, and investor performance of a commercial mortgage-backed security.
+A 20-Year 3-Statement Commercial Mortgage & Asset-Backed Securities (CMBS) DCF Finance Model incorporates interconnected financial statements to evaluate the cash flows, profitability, and investor performance of a commercial mortgage-backed security.
 Below is a detailed breakdown of the components and sections:

 20x Asset Revenue and CMBS Input Tabs, Income Statements, Cash Flow Statements, Balance Sheets, CAPEX Sheets, OPEX Sheets, Statement Summary Sheets, and Revenue Forecasting Charts with the specified revenue streams, BEA charts, revenue summary charts, employee salary tabs and expenses sheets.

-CMBS Model Overview
+CMBS DCF Model Overview

 - Purpose: To analyze a 20-year CMBS investment scenario, projecting cash flows, assessing risks, determining profitability, and gauging returns to investors.